Air Scout: Singapore

-The city/state of Singapore has a vibrant Air Scout Group, the Soaring Eagles Air Scout Wing, originally started in 1998 as Cub Pack attached to Woodlands Ring Primary School but has expanded over the years and moved its base location to Endeavour Primary School.
+The city-state of Singapore has a vibrant Air Scout Group, the Soaring Eagles Air Scout Wing, originally started in 1998 as Cub Pack attached to Woodlands Ring Primary School but has expanded over the years and moved its base location to Endeavour Primary School.
 The Group now has over 100 members including Cub Scouts, Scouts and Ventures and involves itself in a wide range of community and Scouting activities.

-In 2012 the group "piloted" the first Young Aviator Course for Cub Scouts in Singapore as part of a revamp of the Air Scouting Program, supported by an educational donation from the Civil Aviation Authority of Singapore.
+In 2012 the group "piloted" the first Young Aviator Course for Cub Scouts in Singapore as part of a revamp of the Air Scouting Programme, supported by an educational donation from the Civil Aviation Authority of Singapore.
 This event led to an additional aviation focused Cub Pack to start up.

 South Africa

-Air Scouting in South Africa is an active part of the Scouts South Africa program.
+Air Scouting in South Africa is an active part of the Scouts South Africa programme.
 Since 2005 Air Scouting has expanded, especially in Gauteng, where the first Airjamborally since the 1980s was held during August 2005.
 The Gauteng Area Air Scouts has 5 of the 8 Air Scout Groups.